In this continuation of Applied Accounting – Level 1, you will learn how to use a computerized accounting system to do the following:

 - Where: Broadway Edison Bldg - Room 3167 | 1701 Broadway, Seattle WA 98122

-- Additional Notes: Additional hybrid course fees required.
-Computer lab fee is included in tuition.
+- Additional Notes: Computer lab and hybrid course fees included in tuition.
 This is part of our Small Business Accounting Certificate.
-It's available through Continuing Education as a non-credit certificate program, or as part of Seattle Central's Business Technology Management program.
+It's available through Continuing Education as a non-credit certificate program, or as part of Seattle Central’s Business Technology Management program.